 A bold color calls for a bold shoe that can keep up.
 Start with a tailored mini dress in a daring hue, then ground the eye-catching garment with some lug-soled moto boots.

 If you’re a minimalist at heart, subscribe to the combat boot trend in a way that suits your simple, color-averse aesthetic but still boasts plenty of style power.
-Monochrome separates may not be anything out of the ordinary, but a sleek white boot instead of the usual black makes the entire outfit feel extra cool and modern.
+On the bottom, try pairing leather trousers with a cool knee-high combat boot.
+For the top half of your look, sticks to light neutrals to balance everything out.

 How To Wear Combat Boots: Head-To-Toe Leather